raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 150 feet
+**Range:** 45.0m

 **Components:** V, S, M (a tiny ball of bat guano and sulfur)

 **Duration:** Instantaneous

 A bright streak flashes from your pointing finger to a point you choose within range and then blossoms with a low roar into an explosion of flame.
-Each creature in a 20-foot radius sphere centered on that point must make a Dexterity saving throw.
+Each creature in a 6.0m radius sphere centered on that point must make a Dexterity saving throw.
 A target takes 8d6 fire damage on a failed save, or half as much damage on a successful one.

 The fire spreads around corners.
 It ignites flammable objects in the area that aren't being worn or carried.